jdw083/jdw083.github.io/pyTagParse/readme.md

 ![image](https://user-images.githubusercontent.com/25441533/206825520-ecbde5b2-f7cb-4ee5-baef-ab9bcd10b5e2.png)

-This program was written by me to solve the problem of having no way of parsing through Ignition SCADA tag exports from the tag browser.
-The old solution was 1/2 day or more of copypasting and hating life after someone requests a pull of tags from the browser.
+This program was written by me to solve the problem of having no way of parsing through Ignition SCADA PLC tag exports from the tag browser.
+The old solution was 1/2 day or more of copypasting and hating life after someone requests a pull of PLC tags from the SCADA browser.
 This program will solve that issue.

 -------------
 Instructions